Kunlun Dark Universe Survey Telescope

-The Kunlun Dark Universe Survey Telescope, also known as KDUST, is a planned large survey telescope to be installed at the Chinese Antarctic Kunlun Station located at Dome A ice plateau in Antarctica.
-It is intended to take advantage of the exceptional observation conditions due to low temperature, clean air quality and low disturbances which reduce background noises for infrared observations.
+The Kunlun Dark Universe Survey Telescope, also known as KDUST, was a planned large survey telescope to be installed at the Chinese Antarctic Kunlun Station located at Dome A ice plateau in Antarctica.
+It was intended to take advantage of the exceptional observation conditions due to low temperature, clean air quality and low disturbances which reduce background noises for infrared observations.
+Due to a combined budget of over 1 billion yuan for KDUST and the Dome A Terahertz Explorer-5 (DATE5), the plan to build both telescopes was suspended.

-KDUST is a 2.5 meter infrared optical telescope designed to detect and observe Earth-like planets in the Milky Way using infrared light, but at much higher resolution than the Antarctica Schmidt telescopes project.
-KDUST will be perched on a 14.5-meter-tall tower to lift it above the turbulence layer.
-KDUST is scheduled to be installed by 2025.
+The plan for KDUST was a 2.5 meter infrared optical telescope designed to detect and observe Earth-like planets in the Milky Way using infrared light, but at much higher resolution than the Antarctica Schmidt telescopes project.
+The telescope would have perched on a 14.5-meter-tall tower to lift it above the turbulence layer.
+KDUST was scheduled to be installed by 2025, but by early 2026 the plan was called off.